-Asparagus Goat Cheese Frittata ~ is there anything easier, and more comforting, than eggs for dinner?
+Asparagus Goat Cheese and Olive Frittata ~ is there anything easier, and more comforting, than eggs for dinner?
 This is a convenient busy day 30-minute meal that always feels like a treat to me.

 Neither the asparagus nor the goat cheese is a deal breaker in this easy frittata, although the early asparagus (a harbinger of spring) is hard to resist when it comes into the market earlier and earlier every year as world imports extend our seasons until they almost have no meaning anymore.
 I don’t know how I feel about that!

 You can use broccoli or zucchini just as well, and cheese is always interchangeable.
 If you like things creamy use goat cheese like I did, or Brie, triple cream, Boursin, or a soft blue.
 I dot creamy cheeses over the top before I cook the frittata.
 I think they work especially well with the texture of the eggs, but you can certainly use grated hard cheeses like cheddar or Manchego ~ in that case blend them right into the beaten eggs.

 My colorful cherry tomatoes are always in the produce section, and they make a nice pairing when you slice them in half and douse them in a classic Italian vinaigrette.